Peter Wyngarde: Family

-When Peter Wyngarde travelled from Shanghai to Britain by sea in 1945, as Cyril Goldbert, the records of the ship, Arawa, name his next of kin as "Mr H. Goldbert, c/o Ministry of Shipping, London, and the biography published in 2020 names him as Henry Goldbert.
+When Wyngarde travelled from Shanghai to Britain by sea in 1945, as Cyril Goldbert, the records of the ship, Arawa, name his next of kin as "Mr. H. Goldbert, c/o Ministry of Shipping, London", and the biography published in 2020 names him as Henry Goldbert.
 A citizen of the Russian Empire by birth, in October 1919 Goldbert was naturalized as a British subject in Singapore, with The Straits Times reporting that he had lived in the Straits Settlements for nineteen years.
 Born in 1897, his parents were Marco Goldbert and Rosa Klivger, and in April 1904 Mrs Goldbert took over the license of the Singapore Hotel in North Bridge Road.

 In 1910, her licence was moved to another address.
 In December 1906, Henry Goldbert won a school prize for "Scripture (Jews)", and in 1913 he was taking YMCA Engineering Classes and was about to sit for a Board of Education South Kensington certificate.

 Wyngarde's mother was Marcheritta Marie Goldbert, born Ahin (1908–1992), known as Madge.
 In interviews, Wyngarde said she was French.
 There was a Eurasian family called Ahin living in Singapore.
 In 1947, she stated the name and nationality of her father as Andrew Nicolich Ahin, deceased, Swiss.
 She and Henry Goldbert were separated by 1937.

 On 6 March 1929, The Straits Echo reported that Mr H. Goldbert was leaving his position as branch manager of the United Motor Works, Seremban, and that he and his wife were about to leave for Singapore on the night mail train.

 In June 1934, in Singapore, a "V. Ahin", described as a young Eurasian mechanic and a brother of Mrs Golbert (sic), was fined fifteen Straits dollars for his behaviour in March in trying to stop the posting of a summons on his sister's door in Kim Yean Road.
 A Victor Ahin was noted in 1941 as a nephew of Mr P. A. Ahin, chief engineer in the dredging section of the Public Works Department.